 - What did Lenin mean by the term ‘useful idiots’ and how have they been used to carry on class warfare?

-- America doesn’t have classes the way European aristocracies do.
+- America doesn’t have classes or a history of formal aristocracy the way Europe does.
 How have communists tailored class warfare to the American context?
-What explains the continuing appeal of the term ‘social justice’ to American audiences?
+What explains the continuing appeal of the term ‘social justice’ to young American audiences?

 - What role did class struggle play in the French Revolution?

-- Deconstruct as propaganda and argue against this victim story:
+- Deconstruct as propaganda and argue against this victimization story:

 Battling Smug, Empathy-Challenged One-Percenters – The Class Struggle In America